Is your lawn mower stalling or cutting out?

 - Carburetor issues

 Often a lawn mower cut-out is because of a fuel issue.
 If your mower has been standing unused for a while with some fuel in the tank, you should replace the gas.
 Most manufacturers will say that you shouldn’t use gas older than a month.
 While I find that a bit excessive, I would definitely not let gas stand in the tank of my mower over winter.

 Old fuel can cause an issue for three primary reasons.
 Over time, the most volatile compounds in the fuel evaporate and leave behind a residue.
 This residue can gum up the carburetor and make your mower hard to start or stall.

 Water will also condense in fuel over time.
-And a buildup of water will cause your mower to jolt, sputter and loose power.
-As well as the fuel residues, other contaminates may have gotten into your fuel.
+A buildup of water will cause your mower to jolt, sputter, and lose power.
+As well as the fuel residues, other contaminants may have gotten into your fuel.
 These can block the carburetor and cause a stall.

 To troubleshoot a fuel issue: